+September 2024 Dear Parents

-Dear Parents September 2024 Subject choice for those entering Grade 8 in 2024 At Bishops the boys have to do a number of compulsory subjects.
+Subject choice for those entering Grade 8 in 2025

+At Bishops the boys have to do a number of compulsory subjects.
 In addition, they need to choose one of two First Additional South African Languages and one of four electives from Creative Arts.

-First Additional South African Language choice Most boys will take Afrikaans as their additional language, and some may opt for IsiXhosa as their additional South African Language.
+First Additional South African Language choice

+Most boys will take Afrikaans as their additional language, and some may opt for IsiXhosa as their additional South African Language.
 There are some boys, who are immigrants, who have exemption from the first additional language requirement, and in most cases, they study French.
-Those boys would not take Creative Arts: French but would opt for one of the other courses.
+Those boys would not take Creative Arts: French or Creative Art: IsiXhosa but would opt for one of the other courses.
 We require a decision about which first additional language your son will choose.

-Creative Arts Choice While some schools offer this as a broad arts subject, because we offer a number of arts and language subjects through to matric, we require an early choice of one of the subjects: French, Music, Visual Arts or Dramatic Arts.
+Creative Arts Choice

+While some schools offer this as a broad arts subject, because we offer a number of arts and language subjects through to matric, we require an early choice of one of the subjects: French, IsiXhosa, Music, Visual Arts or Dramatic Arts.
 Please see page 3 to 5 for more detail about each course.
-In particular, note the difference between Music I and Music 2.
-French beginners can be accommodated as well The maximum number of boys that can be accommodated in any one course is 50, and if more than that apply, then boys will unfortunately have to be allocated on a first-come-first-served basis.
+French and IsiXhosa beginners can be accommodated.
+Please note the difference between Music I and Music 2.

+The maximum number of boys that can be accommodated in any one course is 50, and if more than that apply, then boys will unfortunately have to be allocated on a first-come-first-served basis.
 In the case of Music II, the maximum number of boys that can be accommodated is 24.
 While the associated subjects (not Music II) can be continued in Grade 10 and beyond, it is perfectly normal for a boy to take one for the richness of the learning opportunity and then not after Grade 9.
 We require a decision about which course your son will choose for Creative Arts.

-Please indicate your preferences on the online form by 28 September 2023.
-Click here If you have any queries or issues you would like to talk through, please do not hesitate to contact me.
-Yours in learning, Michelle van Schalkwyk (Mrs) DEPUTY HEAD: ACADEMIC inspires individuals
+Please indicate your preferences on the online form by Click here

+If you have any queries or issues you would like to talk through, please do not hesitate to contact me.

+Yours in learning,

+Michelle van Schalkwyk (Mrs)

+DEPUTY HEAD: ACADEMIC

-Details of Subjects in the General Education and Training Phase (Grade 8) at Bishops
+Details of Subjects in the General Education and Training Phase

+(Grade 8) at Bishops

-ENGLISH (HOME LANGUAGE) NATURAL SCIENCES - Science
+ENGLISH NATURAL SCIENCES - Science

+(HOME LANGUAGE)

-(FIRST ADDITIONAL LANGUAGE) AFRIKAANS NATURAL SCIENCES - Biology
+(FIRST ADDITIONAL LANGUAGE)

+AFRIKAANS NATURAL SCIENCES - Biology

+Or

-Or ISIXHOSA
+ISIXHOSA

 LIFE ORIENTATION SOCIAL SCIENCES - History

 MATHEMATICS SOCIAL SCIENCES - Geography

 TECHNOLOGY ECONOMIC MANAGEMENT SCIENCES

+CREATIVE ARTS

-CREATIVE ARTS French (2 nd Additional Language) or Visual Arts or Music or Dramatic Arts CONVERSATIONAL ISIXHOSA/AFRIKAANS
+French (for beginners and also foreign students) or IsiXhosa or Visual Arts or Music or Dramatic Arts CONVERSATIONAL ISIXHOSA/AFRIKAANS

 CONVERSATIONAL ISIXHOSA/AFRIKAANS

 Boys who take Afrikaans First Additional Language will, in addition to Afrikaans, have three lessons of Conversational IsiXhosa every two weeks.
+This does not preclude them from taking Creative Arts: IsiXhosa.
+Ie Boys who take Afrikaans FAL, Creative Arts: IsiXhosa, also take Conversational isixhosa.
 Boys who take IsiXhosa First Additional Language, will in addition to IsiXhosa, have three lessons of Conversational Afrikaans every two weeks.
 Boys who are exempt from offering a South African First Additional Language, because of their immigrant status will, in addition to French, will also need to choose one of the Conversational languages referred to above.
 These courses will cover basic communication and cultural nuances of each language.

-inspires individuals

 FAX: 27 21 659 1013

-Cape Town

-South Africa
+Cape Town • South Africa

 PRINCIPAL: Antony Reeler EMAIL: principal@bishops.org.za WEBSITE: www.bishops.org.za

 CREATIVE ARTS

 Grades 8

 At Bishops the subject, Creative Arts, is divided into four separate courses and all pupils have to choose one of them:

-Visual Arts, Dramatic Arts, French or Music.
+Visual Arts, Dramatic Arts, French, IsiXhosa or Music.